 - Return the test kit together with the samples within 14 days using the provided pre-paid shipping label.

-- Get results by an e-mail along with guidance for improving your air.
+- Get results by e-mail, along with guidance for improving your air.

 Why Home Air Check?
 Read my Air Quality Testing post.